fahadakhan96/hotel-recommend/README.md

 ## Requirements

-- A "hotels.csv" file that contains the data.
+- A *hotels.csv* file that contains the data.
-- All files should be in the same folder as "Main.hs".
+- All files should be in the same folder as *Main.hs*.
 - GHC
 	- Packages:
 		- threepenny-gui